boompig/secret-santa/README.md

 ## How to Run

+Broadly speaking, you will need to only change a few files in the `config` directory.
+I recommend creating a single data directory for a specific campaign (e.g. `config/disco_2025`).

 1. create file `config/credentials.json` which contains `email` and `application_specific_password` fields for Gmail.
-2. create file `config/names.json` whose contents should two keys:
+2. create file `config/{campaign_name}/names.json` whose contents should two keys:
     - `names`: map from names to object with key `email` (mapping to email) or `text` (mapping to number to use for SMS)
     - `constraints` (optional): has keys `always` and `never`.
 Each is a list, where each item is a list of two names.
 First name is giver and second name is receiver.
-3. create file `config/instructions_email.md` whose contents are the text of the email.
+3. create file `config/{campaign_name}/instructions_email.md` whose contents are the text of the email.
 Use python-format style formatting for string substitutions.
 Available variables are `giver_name` and `link`.
-4. create file `config/config.json` which has these keys:
+4. create file `config/{campaign_name}/config.json` which has these keys:
     - `email_subject` - the email subject
     - `year` - current year